Updated April 2021

 - Discount codes

-For each of the items listed, you go into your Shopify Admin, go to Products or Customers (and so forth), then click Export.
-Now that you have a CSV file of your data, it is important to be aware of the issues that come with this method.
+For each of the items listed, go into your Shopify Admin, go to Products or Customers (and so forth), then click Export.
+Now that you have a CSV file of your data, it’s important to be aware of the issues that come with this method.

 NOTE: Shopify warns merchants of the following: